 On the shuttle back to the resort we were tired and giggly.
 I was salty and sticky and had a full card of photos.
 All I wanted was a shower, some food and a long nap, and I did get the first two, but then one of the most beautiful sunsets we’ve witnessed showed up and Andy and I headed down to the beach to shoot a few more of the models.

 We even went back out at 6:30 the next morning to catch the sunrise, and I remember sitting on the beach, digging my toes in the sand and wondering why it took me so long to visit the Bahamas.

 You win, Bahamas.
 You’ve succeeded in every way in making me want to come back.
-You’ve pulled me over to the dark side of cocktails, lounge chairs and sand as soft as a baby’s bottom.
+You’ve pulled me over to the dark side of cocktails, lounge chairs, underwater statues and sand as soft as a baby’s bottom.
 Hell maybe I’ll even make a stop by the gift shop and see if I can drum up any palm tree fridge magnets I talked so bad about in Bahamas Part I: SNAP Retreat.

 Make sure to subscribe HERE to read about more destinations and follow me on Instagram or Facebook to see more travel and underwater work.
 You can also follow me here to see my before and after shots :).

 Have any questions about a specific destination?
 Send me an email, I’d love to hear from you!